hchiam/machineLearning/more_notes/misnomersAndConfusingTerms.md

    - multinomial distribution = >2 categories, n trials = n dice rolls
 2. inference = "prediction" (because in stats, an inference is more general, but ML has 2 types of "inference": training/learning time, and prediction time.
 Only during prediction time does ML call it "inference")
 3. R^2 = "sqrt(R^4)" or just "d", but you might want to use a better statistic anyways.
 BTW R^2 can surprisingly(?) be negative if the model is worse than trivial baseline (`R^2` = `1 - sum[(y-f)^2] / sum[(y-y)^2]`).
-4. multi-armed bandit = "many one-armed bandits" or "stateless reinforcement learning" or "adaptive tests"
+4. multi-armed bandit = "many one-armed bandits" or "stateless reinforcement learning" or "adaptive tests".
+Like a bunch of slot machines with 1 arm each and different unknown probabilities of success, and you have to decide which, how many times, and in what order to play each slot machine.
 5. regression / logistic regression = "logistic model"

 ## models